nompelis/INTLS/README.md

 This code works and should be bulletproof, as it is simple.
 HOWEVER, I am not using anything other than the legacy Linux "fd sets" for the TCP sockets, with "select()" for handling activity.
-This is _not_ work for large volumes of traffic -- but I am not willing to write a very scalable one for you.
+This will _not_ work for large volumes of traffic -- but I am not willing to write a very scalable one for you.
 You can change from POSIX threads to fork()ing and bypass the problem to a large extent.

 You will need to create a certificate and server key with openssl's CLI tool.
-You can ask ChatGPT (or other AI) to help you wih that.
+You can ask ChatGPT (or other AI) to help you with that.
 You will also need to have your browser handle this "localhost" exception for testing.
 But if you have a webserver you can test it from there, and with a Let's Encrypt certificate.